 Research

 The Reinhart-King lab uses tissue engineering, microfabrication, novel biomaterials, model organisms, and tools from cell and molecular biology to study the effects of mechanical and chemical changes in tissues during disease progression.
-We have projects focused on cancer, diabetes, cardiovascular disease, and ocular diseases.
+We have projects focused on cancer, diabetes, and cardiovascular disease.

 During tumor progression, mechanical, chemical and structural changes occur within the extracellular matrix.
 It is thought that these changes in the microenvironment may promote malignancy and metastasis.
 To understand how the physical properties of the tumor microenvironment facilitate the escape of metastatic cells from the primary tumor, we create models of the tumor microenvironment using native and synthetic matrices, microfabricated devices, and novel biomaterials.
 This work will uncover new therapeutic targets designed to prevent metastasis.